-There is a strong evidence base for independent associations between periodontitis and type 2 diabetes, with a dual directionality of influence reported.^[46] In diabetes patients with periodontal disease, hyperglycemia is associated with an increased risk and severity of periodontitis and poorer periodontal outcomes following periodontal therapy.^[47,48] Short-term effects of periodontal treatment are similar in diabetes patients and healthy populations,^[20,49,50] but more recurrence of periodontal disease can be expected in nonwell-controlled diabetes individuals.^[51,52] Periodontal therapy followed by more frequent recall visits and maintenance procedures accompanied by effective home care has been documented to be both safe and effective for the management of periodontal disease in these patients.^[16] Most of studies suggest a more frequent, closer recall system for periodontal complications, if any.^[1-3] A custom maintenance protocol at intervals (2-3 months) necessary to maintain a high level of periodontal health on an individual basis is desired to be designed keeping in view the systemic and oral health status of diabetes patients.^[16],53] Poorly controlled diabetes patients should specifically be advised to receive a modified active supportive periodontal therapy protocol with even frequent recalls, based on the periodontal risk assessment, response to NSPT, compliance with oral hygiene and maintenance, and systemic glycemic status.^[1-3,15,53]
+There is a strong evidence base for independent associations between periodontitis and type 2 diabetes, with a dual directionality of influence reported.
+[46] In diabetes patients with periodontal disease, hyperglycemia is associated with an increased risk and severity of periodontitis and poorer periodontal outcomes following periodontal therapy.
+[47,48] Short-term effects of periodontal treatment are similar in diabetes patients and healthy populations, [20,49,50] but more recurrence of periodontal disease can be expected in nonwell-controlled diabetes individuals.
+[51,52] Periodontal therapy followed by more frequent recall visits and maintenance procedures accompanied by effective home care has been documented to be both safe and effective for the management of periodontal disease in these patients.
+[16] Most of studies suggest a more frequent, closer recall system for periodic professional assessment of these patients for the early diagnosis and management of ensuing periodontal complications, if any.
+[1-3] A custom maintenance protocol at intervals (2-3 months) necessary to maintain a high level of periodontal health on an individual basis is desired to be designed keeping in view the systemic and oral health status of diabetes patients.
+[15,53] Poorly controlled diabetes patients should specifically be advised to receive a modified active supportive periodontal therapy protocol with even frequent recalls, based on the periodontal risk assessment, response to NSPT, compliance with oral hygiene and maintenance, and systemic glycemic status.^[1-3,15,53]